ni/monodrive-documentation/docs/unreal_tutorials/RoadRunnertoUnrealpt2.md

   <div class="img_container">
       <img class='wide_lg_img' src="../imgs/UnrealPic_10.png"/>
   </div>
-1. Next, open the 'Straightaway5k' folder
+1. As a baseline weather, use a weather sublevel that already exists.
+Open the 'Straightaway5k' directory inside the Maps Directory.
+Copy the 'straightaway5k\_Weather' sublevel to the levels sublevel folder.```
 1. Copy the 'straightaway5k\_Weather' sublevel to the levels sublevel folder
 1. Next rename the file to "YourLevelNameHere\_Weather"
   <div class="img_container">